scalazone/monix/topics/monix-task-foundations/introduction.md

 The second topic revolves around a more significant coding exercise that is meant to combine our newly-acquired knowledge to solve a more complete use case that will give us a better idea of how different concepts fit together and can be used in real projects.

+## Contributions

+All contributions and feedback are very welcome!

+The full source of the course is available in the [scalazone/monix](https://github.com/scalazone/monix) repository.

+Exercises can be found at [scalazone/monix-exercises](https://github.com/scalazone/monix-exercises).

+Sometimes there might be easy issues to pick up by anyone, so don't hesitate to point them out to us.

+Any other ideas for improvement are welcome, and we encourage anyone to open an [issue](https://github.com/scalazone/monix/issues) or a [pull request](https://github.com/scalazone/monix/pulls) to make a proposal.

 ## Exercises

 At the end of each lesson, there are exercises that we can work on to improve our understanding.
 These come in two forms: